Growth and fluctuation in perturbed nonlinear Volterra equations: Stochastic Volterra Equations

 \end{corollary} As in the deterministic case when the perturbation is of intermediate or critical magnitude, in the sense that $L_f(\Sigma) \in (0,\infty)$, we expect the solution to inherit characteristics of both the perturbation and the ordinary differential equation \eqref{eq.introode}.
-Our next result demonstrates that this is indeed the case by showing that if the solution to \eqref{eq.introsfde} grows then its growth rate is at most of the same order of size as that of the solution to \eqref{eq.introode}, possibly with a different multiplier which we can bound in terms of $L_f(\Sigma)$. \begin{theorem} Let \eqref{finite_measure}, \eqref{asym_odd}, \eqref{fasym2} and \eqref{sigma_con} hold.
+Our next result demonstrates that this is indeed the case by showing that if the solution to \eqref{eq.introsfde} grows, then its growth rate is at most the same order of magnitude as the solution to \eqref{eq.introode}. \begin{theorem} Let \eqref{finite_measure}, \eqref{asym_odd}, \eqref{fasym2} and \eqref{sigma_con} hold.
 Suppose additionally that $\lim_{x\to\infty}f(x)=\infty$ and $\sigma \notin L^2(0,\infty)$.
 If $L_f(\Sigma) \in (0,\infty)$, then

 \end{theorem} When $L_f(\Sigma)\in(1,\infty)$ we show that if the the solution to \eqref{eq.introsfde} fluctuates, then these fluctuations are at most of order $\Sigma(t)$ times a multiplier which we can bound in terms of $L_f(\Sigma)$.
 As in Theorem \ref{Thm.det.L.H} we are unable to extend this argument to $L_f(\Sigma) \in (0,1)$ for technical reasons which become apparent in the relevant construction.
-We speculate that the bounds achieved here, while useful, are suboptimal in general.
-Furthermore, with additional hypotheses on the nonlinearity, the authors are confident that this lack of sharpness can be quantified precisely in further work but adding additional restrictive hypotheses would not be in the spirit of this paper.
+While this bound is practically useful, it appears that it is not sharp in general (see Figure \ref{fig_sharpness}, right).

-We remark that the nonnegativity of the measure $\mu$ no longer plays an important role in the results above; primarily because we are reduced to proving upper bounds on the growth rate of solutions once solutions are no longer necessarily of one sign.
-For ease of exposition we have left the hypothesis \eqref{finite_measure} in place but it could equally well be replaced by the hypothesis that $\mu$ is a Borel measure with finite total variation norm, i.e. $|\mu| = M \in (0,\infty)$, with the results above unchanged. \begin{theorem} Let \eqref{finite_measure}, \eqref{asym_odd}, \eqref{fasym2} and \eqref{sigma_con} hold.
+Nonnegativity of the measure $\mu$ no longer plays an important role in the results above; primarily because we are reduced to proving upper bounds on the growth rate of solutions once solutions are no longer necessarily of one sign.
+For ease of exposition we have left the hypothesis \eqref{finite_measure} in place but it could equally well be replaced by the hypothesis that $\mu$ is a Borel measure with finite total variation norm, i.e. $|\mu| = \mu(\mathbb{R}^+) \in (0,\infty)$, with the results above unchanged. \begin{theorem} Let \eqref{finite_measure}, \eqref{asym_odd}, \eqref{fasym2} and \eqref{sigma_con} hold.
 Suppose additionally that $\lim_{x\to\infty}f(x)=\infty$ and $\sigma \notin L^2(0,\infty)$.
 If $L_f(\Sigma) \in (1,\infty)$, then